 - Delegation: if you are the performer, delegating technical aspects to someone else is essential, but it’s not enough.

-- Engineering: good engineering work is extremely important, but it’s not enough.
+- Engineering: good engineering skills are extremely important, but it’s not enough.

 Now that you know the five key factors, let’s start to analyse each of them in depth.

 #1 Kill Room Enemies

-I had recorded my vocals several times at home in the past, but for some reasons there was always something wrong either during my performance or when listened to them afterwards.
+I recorded my vocals several times at home in the past, but for some reasons there was always something wrong, either during my performance or when I listened to them afterwards.

 My basic setup included: